Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 To configure and run the client application:

 1. Go to the `client` directory of the cloned repo.
-1. Copy the `.env.example` file to a new file named `.env`.
+1. Copy the `.env.example` file to a new file named `.env`
 1. Edit the newly created `.env` file:
     - Update the `SERVER_URL` with the URL to the server app launched in the previous step (for example <http://localhost:5000>).
 1. From a terminal:
-    1. Install the dependencies: `npm install`
+    1. Install the dependencies:
+        - `npm install`
-    1. Install the dependencies: `npm run serve`
+        - `npm run serve`
-    1. Once the development server is running, you should be able to access the client from the URL indicated (typically <http://localhost:8080/>).
+    1. Once the development server is running, you should be able to access the client from the URL indicated (typically <http://localhost:8080/>)
     1. If you are running a mobile simulator, you can also access the same URL.
-For example, in the ios simulator, the screen would look something like this
+For example, in the ios simulator, the screen would look something like this:

 ![Intro Screen](/images/first-screen.png)